Functions¶

 efficient merge sort of the underlying trails on the fly.

-You need to initialize all underlying tdb_cursor
+You need to initialize all underlying tdb_cursors to point at the

 desired trails with tdb_get_trail as usual.
 Then,